 Using recycled materials: Look for materials that can be repurposed or recycled, such as old bricks, pavers, or stones.
 These can be used to create a border or edge for your Zen garden, or as decorative elements within the space.

-Choosing low-maintenance plants: Select plants that are native to your area and require minimal watering and care.
+Choosing low-maintenance plants: Select plants or trees that are native to your area and require minimal watering and care.
 Examples include succulents, ornamental grasses, and bamboo.

-DIY garden elements: Consider making your own garden elements, such as stepping stones or a small water feature.
+DIY garden elements: Consider making your own garden elements, such as stepping stone or a small water feature.
 This can be a fun and rewarding project that also saves money.

 By incorporating these budget-friendly ideas, you can create a beautiful and tranquil Zen garden that doesn’t break the bank.
 With a little bit of creativity and resourcefulness, you can enjoy the benefits of a Zen garden without spending a fortune.